 - Don’t try to do it ALL at the same time.
 Remove braids, detangle, comb, cleanse, moisturize and style!!!
 It might take too long and she will not like it one little bit!

 - Do her hair in stages:

 Friday: take those shaggy braids out!
 Generously spray a great detangler on her hair too.
 You can do a little detangling depending on how long it takes you to undo her braids.
 Use your fingers!
 Make a few pig tails (keep it simple!).

 Saturday: Comb and cleanse her hair.
 As long as you don’t tangle it again when cleansing you should be able to style it.
 Make a simple hair style for Saturday.
 Enjoy the positive bonding experience!

 Any other day: Then if she will let you, braid it or have someone else she likes braid her hair for you on another day.
 Whichever day works.
 In the meantime, keep it simple.
 Remember with each stage, less is more.
 Especially for your little girl’s psyche!
 It’s easy to whip up the hair into some quick pig tails.
 She will love you for this!
 And these little girls are just too cute regardless of what you may choose to do with their hair!

 Don’t wash her hair too often.
 Curly, coily dry hair doesn’t like being bothered and stripped too much!
-If you do, use a moisturizing cleanser and remember to add some oils to her hair.
-Coconut oil, Shea butter, Palm oil, Olive Oil are all great.
+If you do, use a moisturizing cleanser and remember to add an efffective oil based moisturizer to her hair.
+Some really good oils that you can consider include: Coconut oil, Shea butter, Palm oil, Olive Oil are all great.
 Also find a leave in conditioner or mist with humectant like glycerin to keep moisture in her hair.
 Settle into some easy to do hair styles and keep them nicely moisturized.
 She will love you for this!